 Bothenhampton Nature Reserve is a locally important semi natural woodland with remnants of calcareous grassland on former stone quarry sites.
 Woodland comprising primarily of Ash of varying ages, Field Maples and Sycamores.
-Dormice have been recorded on the site.

-Bothenhampton Nature Reserve is designated as a Site of Nature Conservation Interest (SNCI) with the priority habitat being Deciduous Woodland.
+The Nature Reserve is designated as a Site of Nature Conservation Interest (SNCI) with the priority habitat being Deciduous Woodland.
 The Nature Reserve provides a valuable matrix of woodland, scrub and patches of remnant calcareous grassland home to a range of common and notable species. (see Appendix Species Listing).

-The Nature Reserve covers some 4.31 Ha of old quarries south of Bothenhampton village..
+The Nature Reserve covers some 4.31 Ha of old quarries south of Bothenhampton village.
 The beds of limestone were worked for many centuries to provide building stone, known as Forest Marble.
 The strength and "waterproof" quality of the Forest Marble has been utilised for foundation stones in the local area.
-Wanderwell Quarry has been designated a Regionally Important Geological Site (RIGS).
-An old Limekiln was restored in the 1990's to further support education and understanding about the industrial heritage of the Nature Reserve.
+Wanderwell Quarry was notified as a Regionally Important Geological Site in 1996.
+A former Limekiln was restored in the mid 1990's to further support education and understanding about the industrial heritage of the Nature Reserve.